 What are the Symptoms of Prostate Cancer?

-Many men in Sarasota don’t experience any symptoms, especially in early stages.
+Many men don’t experience any symptoms, especially in early stages.
 More severe prostate cancer patients can experience:

 - Blood in the urine